Desmo-Saze-Practice/ettehcruof/README.md

-# Today, we're coding a game where the player pick a number which the computer will try to find
+# Today, we're coding a console application where the user pick a number which the computer will try to find